vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_examples.md

 ### Deploy to a Resource Pool in a vCenter Server Cluster {#rp_cluster}

-To deploy a VCH in a resource pool in a vCenter Server cluster, you specify the names of the cluster and resource pool in the `compute-resource` option.
+To deploy a VCH in a resource pool in a vCenter Server cluster, you specify the resource pool in the `compute-resource` option.

 This example deploys a VCH with the following configuration:

 - Specifies the user name, password, datacenter, image store, bridge network, and name for the VCH.
-- Designates `rp 1` in cluster `cluster 1` as the resource pool in which to place the VCH.
-Note that the resource pool and cluster names are wrapped in quotes, because they contain spaces.
-Use single quotes if you are using `vic-machine` on a Linux or Mac OS system and double quotes on a Windows system.
+- Designates `rp 1` as the resource pool in which to place the VCH.
+In this example, the resource pool name `rp 1` is unique across all hosts and clusters, so you only need to specify the resource pool name.

 <pre>vic-machine-<i>operating_system</i> create
 --target 'Administrator@vsphere.local':<i>password</i>@<i>vcenter_server_address</i>/dc1
---compute-resource 'cluster 1'/'rp 1'
+--compute-resource 'rp 1'
 --image-store datastore1
 --bridge-network vch1-bridge
 --name vch1